How to Get more Views on LinkedIn in 2021

 And that’s important, especially for LinkedIn pods.

-That engagement pods allow us to get more views on our publications.
+engagement pods allow us to get more views on our posts.

-An LinkedIn engagement pods, or pod, is a group of people who come together in a manual or automated way, to artificially generate engagement (likes, comments, shares, views) on other publications, thus indicating to the algorithms that these contents are interesting and therefore increasing the final reach of the latter.
+LinkedIn engagement pods, or a pod refers to a group of people who come together in a manual or automated way, to artificially generate engagement (likes, comments, shares, views) on other posts, thus indicating to algorithms that these content are interesting.
+As a result, it increases the final reach of the latter.

-Yes, that’s a big definition, but don’t worry, we’ll detail everything.
+Yes, that’s a pretty hefty definition, but don’t worry, we’ll break down everything.

-For that, nothing better than a concrete example.
+For that, there’s nothing better than a concrete example.

 Philippe is a management consultant.
-Every week, he posts on LinkedIn his learnings and best practices in management.
+Every week, he posts on LinkedIn all about his knowledge and best practices in management.